gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - This allows or disallows the ability to automatically log into the remote console.
     - |morpheus| will automatically log into the machine using the credentials defined on the VM or Host.
 The credentials are defined either from the virtual image used, added via cloud-init or VMware Tools using the global cloud-init settings (Administration > Provisioning), or the Linux or Windows settings defined in User Settings.
     - This permission is recommended when an organization utilizes |morpheus| to create user accounts on provisioned or managed machines, as well as, allow remote console access.
     -
+  * - Security: Scanning
+    - None, Read, Full
+    - Determines access to the Security Packages tab on the Jobs list page (Provisioning > Jobs), Security Scanning type Jobs, and Security Subtab inside the Software tab on a server detail page where the results of security scans are viewed
+    - Allows access to view, create, and run security scans on existing systems, as well as view the results of previously-run scans
+    - This permission is recommended for those responsible for security compliance of existing systems -
   * - Snapshots
     - None, Read, Full